Deepayan137/K-svd/README.md

 ## Results: Deep

 ![The above picture shows the distortion of the image Lena and its subsequent reconstruction using dictionary learning](Images/denoising.png)

+The above picture shows the distortion of the image Lena and its subsequent reconstruction using dictionary learning (a) shows the orignal image (b) shows the image after adding gaussian noise (c) Reconstructed Image